 “Some say necessity is the mother of invention.
 Nonsense.
 I think laziness is the mother of invention.
 Our ancestors invented things too, didn’t they?
 Mankind develops new technologies quickly, all to make our lives simpler and more comfortable.
 Simple is just another word for easy, however, so you could argue we made such great progress because we didn’t want to do quite so much work.”

 Laziness is good.
 It’s time to let the web do the work.
-Read this guide today.
+Read this web automation guide today.

 Table Of Contents